 Satisfy Your Sweet Tooth The Healthy Way

 Everyone loves a good sweet snack once in a while, but unfortunately, that includes the bacteria in our mouths.
 Those little germs’ favorite food in the world is sugary treats, and the more sugar they get, the more they put our teeth at risk of tooth decay.
-So how can you satisfy your sweet tooth without giving your harmful oral bacteria a treat?
+So how can you satisfy your sweet tooth the healthy way without giving your harmful oral bacteria a treat?
 By snacking healthy!

 A Few Healthy Treats To Enjoy